- Programs of Study

 - Transfer credits may not be applied toward the residency requirements of the College.

 - Students may check with their department chairperson regarding time limits and applicability of transfer courses to program admission and completion.
-Departmentally established time limits for transfer of courses will be available to students on the Delaware Tech web page.
+Information is also available in program admission documents and in program web pages.

 - Transfer credits for developmental courses will be accepted if the Delaware Tech department chairperson responsible for the developmental courses(s) approves the transfer course as equivalent to the Delaware Tech course(s).
 Transfer credit for a developmental course exempts relevant portions of the Accuplacer test.

-- Students transferring to Delaware Tech with a previously awarded associate, baccalaureate, master, or doctoral degree from a postsecondary institution accredited by a U.S. Department of Education approved regional accrediting association will receive advanced standing (transfer) credit for Composition (ENG 121), and for Critical Reading and Thinking (RDG 120).
+- Students transferring to Delaware Tech with a previously awarded associate, baccalaureate, master, or doctoral degree from a postsecondary institution accredited by a U.S. Department of Education approved regional accrediting association will receive advanced standing (transfer) credit for Critical Thinking and Academic Writing (ENG101) and Composition and Research (ENG102).

 Inter-Campus Transfer of Advanced Standing Credits